Adarsh-Pixel/ansible/README.md

 * Playbook : A Playbook is a list of plays ( and that's why it always starts with -)
 * Play     : A Play is a list of tasks.
 * Task     : A Task is nothing but an action that we wish to perform

+## V.*IMP

+# Note: If you would just like to print a variable then enclose the variable in "{{varName}}" & there is no single quote concept.
+#        & if the variable is present in between the string of words, you don't have to enclose them in quotes.

+#       1) No two tasks of a play can have the same name.